vibrantchannel286-png/CampusAI/README.md

 - Admission processes
 - And more!

+**Note**: The chatbot requires a valid `NEXT_PUBLIC_GEMINI_API_KEY` to function.
+Without it, users will see error messages.
+Make sure to set this environment variable in both development and production.

 ### Email Subscriptions
 Users can subscribe to receive email alerts when their chosen university posts new updates.
 Subscriptions are stored in Firebase Firestore.

+### Automated Update Search
+The system automatically searches for new updates every hour via a Vercel Cron Job:
+- Configured in `vercel.json`
+- Runs at the top of every hour
+- Searches all universities and JAMB for new updates
+- Stores new updates in Firestore (if configured)
+- Can be manually triggered for testing

 ### Search & Filter
 - Search across all updates by keywords